 Below – So how did it work?
-Not bad for one very limited test:
+Not bad in this first very limited test:

 Above – May 31, 2017 – Purchased used many years ago, a Kyosho Mini Z MFB01 Formula 1 McLaren Mercedes-Benz MP4-16 No.3 Mika Häkkinen will be used to donate parts to the mag steer project when I do get it going again, particularly after seeing the system below:

 A Huge Operating Vehicle System in 1:24 Scale

 I was amazed to find in recent months that Madurodam, a huge outdoor scale model park in Holland, has operating vehicles in 1:24 scale.
 Correspondence with the Dutch folks that run the park indicates that the vehicles are guided by a buried electromagnetic source and the vehicles are steered by an electric motor responding to the electromagnetic field in the road.
 It was difficult to understand their English translation.

 A local friend created a successful 1:24 scale mag steer car in his garden railroad.
 As of summer of 2014, it has been removed and the friend has, unfortunately, passed on.